 Clicking on the name gives us a detailed view of the business.

-While the name “Sew What” by itself may not be available other variants such as “Sew What Quilting” or “Sew What Seamstress” are.
-Searching for those business names brings a result that says “There were no records found”.
+While the name “Sew What” by itself may not be available, other variants, such as “Sew What Quilting” or “Sew What Seamstress,” are.
+Searching for those business names returns a result that says, “There were no records found.”
 While final approval is still with the Department of State, it is likely available to register.

 These are the basics of searching for a business name in Florida.
-Even when the name of the business you want is available, the Florida Department of State’s Sunbiz website will make a final determination at the time of filing to ensure the name you picked isn’t too similar to other registered names.
+Even when the name of the business you want is available, the Florida Department of State’s Sunbiz website will make a final determination when filing to ensure the name you picked isn’t too similar to other registered names.

 What information can be found on the Florida business entity database?